hsgg/1-node-supercomputer/2020/blog-20200809-read-more-see-all.md

 [UX](https://en.wikipedia.org/wiki/User_experience) fad that is really annoying.
 Nothing more. </span>

-<span id="readmore1"> Arguably the most annoying offender is [Audio
+<span id="readmore1"> Arguably one of the more annoying offenders is [Audio
 Technica](https://www.audio-technica.com).
 On any given product page, not just do you have to click to expand the *Specifications* details.
 No, once you did that, you also have to click a </span><span id="myBtn2"